BCE Inc. (BCE) with a beta value of 0.52 appears to be a promising investment opportunity.

 BCE Inc. (NYSE: BCE) Trading Performance Indicators

-Take a look at BCE Inc.’s (BCE) current performance indicators.
-Last quarter, stock had a quick ratio of 0.60.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 2.31.
+Here are BCE Inc.’s current performance indicators.
+According to the last quarter’s results, the stock had a quick ratio of 0.60.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 2.36.

 Technical Analysis of BCE Inc. (BCE)

-Analysing the last 5-days average volume posted by the [BCE Inc., BCE], we can find that recorded value of 1.35 million was lower than the volume posted last year of 1.39 million.
-As of the previous 9 days, the stock’s Stochastic %D was 11.98%.
-Additionally, its Average True Range was 0.84.
+Compared to the last year’s volume of 1.39 million, its volume of 1.54 million showed improvement in the last five days.
+As of the previous 9 days, the stock’s Stochastic %D was 11.29%.
+Additionally, its Average True Range was 0.89.

-At the time of writing, stock’s 50-day Moving Average is $49.14, while its 200-day Moving Average is $51.96.
-Now, the first resistance to watch is $46.40.
-This is followed by the second major resistance level at $46.89.
-The third major resistance level sits at $47.13.
-If the price goes on to break the first support level at $45.67, it is likely to go to the next support level at $45.43.
-Now, if the price goes above the second support level, the third support stands at $44.94.
+At the time of writing, stock’s 50-day Moving Average is $48.72, while its 200-day Moving Average is $51.79.
+Nevertheless, the first resistance level for the watch stands at $44.91 in the near term.
+At $45.29, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $45.85.
+If the price goes on to break the first support level at $43.98, it is likely to go to the next support level at $43.42.
+Now, if the price goes above the second support level, the third support stands at $43.04.

 BCE Inc. (NYSE: BCE) Key Stats